borjaMarti/educard/README.md

 ### External dependencies

-As it's setup, EduCard makes use of [MongoDB Atlas](https://www.mongodb.com/atlas/database) for its documents database, and [Clerk](https://clerk.com/) for authentication and user management.
+EduCard makes use of [MongoDB Atlas](https://www.mongodb.com/atlas/database) for its documents database, and [Clerk](https://clerk.com/) for authentication and user management.

 You'll need to create accounts and projects for both.
 Follow their respective instructions for the project creation part.
-In the next section, you can find about what we'll need to get from them to setup the app.
+In the next section, you can find about what you'll need to get from them to set up the app.

 ### Environment variables